Lionel-Rousseau/linux-prod-backup-toolbox/README.md

 decisions, including the verification loop, the LUKS key custody pattern, and the multi-host orchestration, are the author's, accumulated over at least seven years of running this stack.
-The work of anonymising, restructuring, and documenting the existing artefacts for public release was assisted by Claude (Anthropic).
+The work of anonymising, restructuring, and documenting the existing codes for public release was assisted by Claude (Anthropic).
 Every file was reviewed and validated by the author before publication.